National Merit Scholarship Program

 Student Search Service

-When you take the PSAT/NMSQT or the PSAT 10 and say "yes" to our free Student Search Service®, you can help scholarship providers find you.
+When you take the PSAT/NMSQT or the PSAT 10 and say "yes" to our free Student Search Service® or opt in online, you can help colleges and scholarship providers find you.
 We'll also connect you to our scholarship partners, who offer over $300 million annually in scholarships to qualified underserved students with financial need.

 If you opt in to Student Search Service and you qualify, you'll be invited to apply for scholarships in the fall of your junior year.

 Offers awards to qualified students of Asian and Pacific Islander heritage.

 When to apply:

 - APIA Scholarship: September 4–January 22